 LRT P: For 3-parameter distributions only, a low value indicates that adding the third parameter is a significant improvement over the 2-Parameter version.
 A higher value suggests that you may want to stick with the 2-Parameter version.

 So, for my data, I’ll fill out the main dialog like this:

 Let’s dive into the output.
 We’ll start with the Goodness of Fit Test table below.

 The very first line shows our data are definitely not normally distributed, because the p-value for Normal is less than 0.005!

 We'll skip the two transformations (Box-Cox and Johnson) because we want to identify the native distribution rather than transform it.

-A good place to start is to skim through the AD values and look for the lowest.
-The lowest AD is for 3-Parameter Weibull.
-However, the AD values for 3-Parameter Lognormal, Largest Extreme Value, and 3-Parameter Gamma are all close.
+A good place to start is to skim through the p-values and look for the highest.
+The highest p-value is for 3-Parameter Weibull.
 For the 3-Parameter Weibull, the LRT P is significant (0.000), which means that the third parameter significantly improves the fit.
-The LRT P is not significant for the other 3-Parameter candidate distributions.

 Now we know what the distribution is—but what are the distribution's parameter values?
 For those, look at the next table down in the Minitab Session window output: